Rabbits – The Facts

 Here are some vital points that we ask you read before considering adding a rabbit to your home, or even if you have the pleasure of owning one already.
 Rabbits are highly intelligent creatures and are such rewarding pets if cared for properly.
 There is information widely available on every aspect of their care.
 Why then, is our countries third most popular pet, the most neglected..?

-Space – We require a minimum set-up of a 6ft x 2ft hutch and a 6ft x 4 ft run.
+Space – We require a minimum set-up of a 6ft x 2ft hutch and an 8ft x 4ft run with access to a secure area/garden for stimulation and freedom.
 People are often shocked at how large this seems, but a wild rabbit’s territory is the equivalent to approximately thirty tennis courts (!), so this suddenly doesn’t seem quite as roomy for our lovely bunnies.
 The guidelines are in place for the welfare of our animals.
 Rabbits need space for their physical wellbeing, as well as emotional happiness.
 The 4ft hutches that are so widely available are like a human living in a wardrobe their whole life – this would be seen as incredibly cruel, so why is it any different for the rabbits?

 Toys – Rabbits love tunnels to run through, children’s chairs and stools to provide levels for them to sit on, and get a better view of their territory.
 Another big hit are willow balls and toys, widely available in pet shops and on the internet, to keep their teeth worn down and also to prevent boredom.
 Rabbits left in a hutch all day every day with nothing to do become so depressed and frustrated, there really is no need when toys to entertain them are so inexpensive – even free!
 Toilet roll tubes filled with hay, old phone directory books for them to tear up provide great fun.
 Rabbits NEED Hay.
 We really cannot express how important this is.
 Rabbits need constant 24/7 access to hay.
 Their teeth grow continuously, and no other food causes the chewing motion that the long strands of hay do.
 If rabbits do not have hay to eat, their teeth can grow into their mouth causing abscesses, dig into their cheeks giving great pain, and even grow right out of their mouth preventing them from eating, causing pain and discomfort, and even eye problems.
 There is also the fact that in the wild rabbits are made to forage and graze – this is a behaviour that absolutely needs to continue into domesticity.